-Here are the shares, funds, investment trusts and ETFs that are most held by our ISA investors (30 April 2020).
+Here are the shares, funds, investment trusts and ETFs that are most held by our ISA investors (by GBP value, as at 31 October 2023).
 Our most popular investments should not be taken as personal recommendations to buy or sell a particular stock or fund, and are not intended to provide advice.

 Top 5 Funds

 Top 5 ETFs

 What type of ISA investments do ii customers choose?